 This may sound cynical, but the reason we suspect that Lp little a has flown below the radar is because there is no pricey pharmaceutical to lower this risk factor for heart disease.
 There has been no motivation for drug companies to encourage doctors to measure Lp(a) because there was no money in it.

-Eating a very healthy diet doesn’t seem to make much of a difference in controlling levels of lipoprotein(a).
+Sadly, eating a very healthy diet doesn’t seem to make much of a difference in controlling levels of lipoprotein(a).
 Neither does exercise.
-Both niacin and aspirin do seem to lower Lp(a) levels, but it is not clear if doing so prevents heart attacks or strokes.
+Even though both niacin and aspirin seem to lower Lp(a) levels, it is not clear if doing so prevents heart attacks or strokes.

 Does this question seem heretical?
 Shortly after statins were introduced in the U.S. in the late 1980s, a drug company researcher contacted us.
-He had been involved in statin research and was concerned that these drugs might raise a little-known lipid fraction called lipoprotein(a) or Lp little a.
+He had been involved in statin research and was concerned that these drugs might raise a little-known lipid fraction called lipoprotein(a).

 He was in favor of lowering LDL cholesterol with a statin.
 But he thought that also raising Lp(a) with a statin might be a little like driving with your foot on the gas and the brake simultaneously.